-Stop putting off those time-consuming operating system and software updates
+Stop putting off those time-consuming operating system and software updates.

-If you’re like most people, you’ve purposefully or inadvertently delayed an alert for one of the operating system or software updates that you’ve received on your work computer.
+If you’re like most people, you’ve purposefully or inadvertently delayed an alert for one of the operating system or software updates you’ve received on your work computer.
 Many times, these notifications come when we’re in the middle of working on an important document or crafting a lengthy email – but if these updates are ignored, they’re often forgotten about.

 While it may feel like you’re saving time by delaying an update, new vulnerabilities are being found and exploited by hackers on an almost daily basis.
 It’s simply not worth the risk to save a few minutes, especially if you never get around to running them.